tilak999/jsonstore.io/README.md

 const TOKEN = '3c9622697a53d8b2f3cf825dc4160f7e1aad46c1a759475edeb76bce5cd33a64'

 let store = new jsonstore(TOKEN)

 // Pass JSON key to delete.
 store.delete('Person/Name')
 ```
-If you don't pass any key to delete method then all the data would be deleted.
-i.e Root node will be deleted.
+If you don't pass any key to delete method then all the data would be deleted.<br/>i.e Root node will be deleted.